-Judah Vs. The Machines: Facebook’s dog breed recognition robot
+Judah vs. The Machines: Facebook’s dog-breed-recognition robot

 Meet the 21st batch of 500 Startups companies